Micah456/EmailWebApp/README.md

 database - sysapi - processapi - expapi - html/css/js

 *Current task:*
--Fix the redirects - make it redirect automatically - will need to create a redirect page for each case and use settimeout in js to pause then, do redirect via js
+-Implement print button for emails

 *Remaining tasks: stretch goals:*
--Remove data and output folders, then ignore data in gitignore and add back data folder again -Implement print button for emails
+-Remove data and output folders, then ignore data in gitignore and add back data folder again -Password rules
--Password rules
 -Change date displayed on emails to time or day of the week if within given time period -Implement forward and replies